Best Flooring for Kitchens: Complete Buyer’s Guide

 Bright colours like red, blue, and pink (as well as plenty of other choices) can also allow you to personalise your space with a more daring look should you wish to go with something a little more out of the norm.

-How to Choose the Right Kitchen Flooring?
+How to Choose the Best Flooring for Your Kitchen

-Before deciding on your kitchen flooring, you need to consider the space, your budget and how the area will be used.
 For example, if it’s a smaller space, you’ll want something that’s light and creates an atmosphere of spaciousness, nothing too busy or patterned that lends to a sense of being cluttered or crowded.
-Likewise, if it’s going to have heavy foot traffic, resilience will be key and absolute priority on your list.
+Likewise, if it’s going to have heavy foot traffic, resilience will be key and an absolute priority on your list.

 Our wide selection of kitchen vinyl is scratch-resistant and easy to maintain, and even more ideal, it’s specifically designed to be stain-resistant for that extra hardwearing need.
 This keeps it practical and visually appealing for a long time.